Slash's Snakepit: It's Five O'Clock Somewhere and breakup (1994–1996)

-Slash and Dover wrote the lyrics to all twelve songs with Slash using the songwriting to vent his frustrations at Guns N' Roses singer Rose.
+Slash and Dover wrote the lyrics to all twelve songs with Slash using the songwriting to vent his frustrations at Guns N' Roses singer Axl Rose.
 Clarke contributed the song "Monkey Chow" to the album while "Jizz da Pit" is an instrumental by Slash and Inez.
 They recorded the album at Conway Recording Studios and The Record Plant with Mike Clink and Slash co-producing and Steven Thompson and Michael Barbiero mixing, all of whom had worked with Guns N' Roses on their debut album Appetite for Destruction.
 The album featured contributions by Duff McKagan (who co-wrote "Beggars & Hangers-On"), Dizzy Reed on keyboards, Teddy Andreadis on harmonica, and Paulinho da Costa on percussion.
 Slash's brother, Ash Hudson, designed the album's cover.

 The resulting album, titled It's Five O'Clock Somewhere, was released in February 1995 through Geffen Records.
 The album's title was taken from a phrase Slash overheard at an airport.
 At the insistence of the record label, the album was released under the name Slash's Snakepit, instead of The Snakepit, despite Slash not wanting his name used.
 Upon release, the album charted at number 70 on the Billboard 200 and number 15 on the UK Albums Chart.
 "Beggars & Hangers-On" was released as the first, and only, single from the album; while a music video was also shot for "Good to Be Alive", directed by August Jakobsson.

 Critically, the album received mainly positive reviews.
 Metal Hammer stated that "the sleazy, downtrodden blues hard rock [...] breaks new ground."
 AllMusic reviewer Stephen Thomas Erlewine called Slash's contributions "quite amazing", though criticized the song-writing, stating "it's too bad that nobody in the band bothered to write any songs."
 Devon Jackson of Entertainment Weekly described the album as "relaxed headbanging and Southern-tinged blues-rock" while Classic Rock reviewer Malcolm Dome stated "musically, it's a loose-limbed record that has a lot of heavy guitar-led punk-style pop-rock."
 Slash's Snakepit toured in support of the album, with bassist James LoMenzo and drummer Brian Tichy, of Pride & Glory, replacing Inez and Sorum, who had opted out of touring, with Sorum returning to Guns N' Roses.
-They toured the US, Europe, Japan and Australia with Slash stating that "for the first time in years, touring was easy, [his] band mates were loads of fun and low on drama, and every gig was about playing rock and roll."
-While booking another leg of the tour, Slash was informed by Geffen that Rose was ready to begin work on the new Guns N' Roses album and that he was to return to Los Angeles.
+They toured the US, Europe, Japan and Australia, including with Metallica, with Slash stating that "for the first time in years, touring was easy, [his] band mates were loads of fun and low on drama, and every gig was about playing rock and roll."
+While booking another leg of the tour, Slash was informed by Geffen that Axl Rose was ready to begin work on the new Guns N' Roses album and that he was to return to Los Angeles.
 Geffen pulled financial support for the band's tour with Slash's Snakepit disbanding soon after.